MerlinBrasil/dztools/README.md

 7.)
 You will see all kind of console output and if the conversion went fine, you will find a *.bar* file in dztools/dzconverter/bars with the asset and year name as specified [here](http://www.zorro-trader.com/manual/en/export.htm).

 For subsequent conversion you can skip steps 1,2 and 4.

+## Remarks for the plugin and converter

+- This a very early release so **don't expect it to be bug free!**
+- Login to a real account is therefore not supported yet(although the code is in place).
+- If you don't trust the binaries checkout the dztools project und build it manually(you need to know [maven](http://maven.apache.org/))